rexarvind/rexarvind/README.md

 My roles have ranged from individual contributor to technical lead and manager.
 I also write a blog to share whatever I learn.

-I have worked with various technologies such as WordPress, Laravel, VueJS, ReactJS and Figma.
+I have worked with various technologies such as WordPress, Laravel, VueJS and ReactJS.

+Nowadays I'm working on Laravel and NextJS project.
+Laravel will serve as backend api and NextJS will be as frontend.

 ## Academics :bar_chart: